diegotty/obsidian_notes/year 3, semester 1/cybersecurity/07 - buffer overflow.md

 ### shellcode
 shellcode is code supplied by the attacker, often saved in the buffer being overflowed. it is machine code, and it is specific to the processor and the OS it is run on.
+ - traditionally it transferred control to a shell it must be:
+ - *self-contained*: it cannot rely on external shared libraries or system files.
+ - *position independent code* (*PIC*): it must be able to run corettly no matter where it is located in the process’s memory space. since the stack address can shift, the shellocode needs to calculate its own location at runtime ! also, only relative address references.
- - traditionally it transferred control to a shell beacuse the attacker generally cannot determine in advance exactly where the targeted buffer will be located in the stack frame of the function in which it is defined, *the shellocde must be able to run no matter where it is located in memory*
+ - *no null bytes* (*\x00*): the `gets()` function stops reading input when it encounters a null byte beacuse the attacker generally cannot determine in advance exactly where the targeted buffer will be located in the stack frame of the function in which it is defined, *the shellocde must be able to run no matter where it is located in memory*
  - this means that only relative address references and offets to the current instruction address can be used
- - the attacker is not able to precisely specify the starting address of the instructions in the shellcode
+ - the attacker is not able to precisely specify the starting address of the instructions in the shellcode it must be: